2012 Middlesbrough by-election

-On 29 November 2012, a by-election was held for the UK House of Commons constituency of Middlesbrough.
-The by-election was caused by the death of its Member of Parliament, Sir Stuart Bell.
+A by-election for the United Kingdom parliamentary constituency of Middlesbrough was held on 29 November 2012.
+It was caused by the death of incumbent Labour Party member of Parliament (MP) Sir Stuart Bell.
+Andy McDonald of Labour won the by-election, retaining the seat for the party.

 It was held on the same day as by-elections in Croydon North and Rotherham.
 The deadline for nominations was 14 November.
-The election returned a Labour member of parliament, with UKIP second and the Liberal Democrats third.
+UKIP came second and the Liberal Democrats third.

 Candidates

 Labour selected Andy McDonald, a solicitor born in Middlesbrough and former councillor for Westbourne ward from 1995 to 1999, for the seat.
 At the time, McDonald was chairman of Middlesbrough Labour Party Local Government Committee.

 UKIP selected Richard Elvin, chairman of the North East Regional Committee, as their candidate.
 He contested the Houghton and Sunderland South seat for UKIP in 2010.

 The Liberal Democrats selected George Selmer, who works in employment services, as their candidate.

 Stockton borough Councillor Ben Houchen was the Conservative candidate.
 He would later go on to become Tees Valley Mayor.

 In November 2012, Councillor Imdad Hussain, who had been suspended from the Labour Party for two years after failing to disclose he had been banned as a company director, resigned from the party and announced he would be standing for the Peace Party in the by-election.

 Campaigner Mark Heslehurst launched his candidacy as a self-styled 'independent Labour' candidate.
 He had no description on the ballot paper.
 He had previously organised events to raise awareness of an issue related to his estranged partner and son, which involved walking 500 miles to Downing Street.

 The BNP candidate was Peter Foreman.

 Trade Unionist and Socialist Coalition candidate John Malcolm was the Tees, Esk & Wear Valley Health Unison branch representative.

 Current independent Middlesbrough mayor Ray Mallon mooted the possibility of standing in the by-election, depending on the quality of other candidates, but did not submit his candidacy.